q-contradiction/gambling/gamblers-walk.md

 Thanos Livanis
 11/12/2023

-## Generalization of Gambler’s Ruin
+## Generalization of gambler's walk in the classical gambler's ruin problem

 ``` r
 library(tidyverse)